codeguy/php-the-right-way/_includes/command-line-interface.md

 The `-i` option will print your PHP configuration just like the [`phpinfo`][0] function.
 There are a number of other useful [command line options][1], too.

+Please note the `php -i` command line interface [may not easily available in Windows][6], you way need to do some extra mile in order to make CLI Work in Windows.

 Let's write a simple "Hello, $name" CLI program.
 To try it out, create a file named `hello.php`, as below.

     <?php